 If you have symptoms of retinal detachment, your doctor will use a lighted magnifying tool called an ophthalmoscope to examine your retina.
 With this tool, your doctor can see holes, tears, or retinal detachment.

 Retinal detachment requires care right away.
 Without treatment, vision loss can progress from minor to severe or even to blindness within a few hours or days.

 Surgery is the only way to reattach the retina.
-In most cases, surgery can restore good vision.
 There are many ways to do the surgery, such as using lasers, air bubbles, or a freezing probe to seal a tear in the retina and reattach the retina.

 Health Tools help you make wise health decisions or take action to improve your health.

 - Tears or holes in the retina.
 These may lead to retinal detachment by allowing fluid from the middle of the eye (vitreous gel) to collect under the retina.
 A common cause of retinal tears is posterior vitreous detachment (PVD).
 An eye or head injury or other eye disorders, such as lattice degeneration, a condition in which the retina becomes very thin, may also cause tears or holes in the retina.

 - Traction on the retina.
 If tissue builds up between the vitreous gel and the retina, it can pull the retina away from the back of the eye.
 The most common cause of this problem is proliferative diabetic retinopathy, a condition that leads to the growth of scar tissue that can pull on the retina.

 - Fluid buildup under the retina.
 Fluid buildup under the retina can cause the retina to come off the back of the eye.
 Fluid buildup may be caused by inflammation or disease in the retina, in the layer just beneath the retina (choroid), in blood vessels, or in tissues in the eye.

 - For more information about and pictures of the eye and how it works, see Eye Anatomy and Function.